DimaZava/PDFReadIt/README.md

 # BookReader
-PDF reader based on native iOS PDFKit.
+PDF reader for iOS platform with advanced functionality based on Apple's native PDFKit.